 - How I successfully invest £50,000 of my own money and beat the market and professional fund managers

 The short answer:

-Firstly you can copy how I successfully invest £50,000 of my own money live.
-You will see how I (and those who follow my portfolio) comfortably beat the market and over 80% of professional multi-asset fund managers (who manage over £133bn) by managing investment risk and with only a few minutes effort every month.
+Firstly you can see how I successfully invest £50,000 of my own money live.
+You will see how I (and those who follow my portfolio) comfortably beat the market and over 80% of professional multi-asset fund managers (who manage over £133bn) by managing investment risk and with only a few minutes of effort every month.
 The article also tells you how I turned £50,000 into almost £60,000 in just two years.

 – how to invest £50,000 to get the best return while keeping costs low.